nachomirsol/frontendMasters/readme.md

 ### Set

 You'll also hear them called collections depending which language you're working with.
 A set allows allows at least four things: add, remove, contains, and toList.
-The basic idea is that you can add items to a set and then later check if they're there
+The basic idea is that you can add items to a set and then later check if they're there.
+Example: List of usernames.

+### Map

+Maps are quite similar to simple JavaScript objects.
+Maps are a set/collection of keys that have values associated with those keys.
+Unlike objects, they don't have prototypes, inheritance, methods, or anything of that sort.
+Maps are also similar to associative arrays in other languages.